 Clearing the CAT exam is just the first hurdle.
-Candidates who have cleared the required cut off marks will be called for interview from the IIMs for Written Ability Test or Group Discussions and Personal Interview process.
-The Personal Interview is the final frontier in the admission process of most of the B-Schools.
+Candidates who will clear the required CAT Cut Off will have to crack the second stage of the B-Schools evaluation process (Written Ability Test, Group Discussion, Case Discussion, IIM Interview, Extempore, etc,.).
+This Personal Interview is the final frontier in the admission process of most of the B-Schools.

-Institutes schedule the interview at these following locations.
+Institutes schedule the interview at the following locations.
 Candidates are required to travel to the nearest/ preferred location when called for the same.

 |Sl.
 No.||Institute||Interview Center|